Benson Henderson: Post-title shot reign

 Henderson faced Patricky Pitbull at Bellator 183 on September 23, 2017.
 He lost the fight via split decision.

 Henderson faced returning Bellator veteran Roger Huerta in the main event at Bellator 196 on April 6, 2018.
 He won the fight via submission in the second round.

 Henderson faced Saad Awad at Bellator 208 on October 13, 2018.
 He won the fight by unanimous decision.

 In November 2018, Bellator officials revealed that Henderson had signed a new exclusive, long-term contract with Bellator.

 Henderson next faced Adam Piccolotti at Bellator 220 on April 27, 2019.
 He won the fight via split decision.
 8 out of 9 media scores gave it to Piccolotti.

 Henderson faced Bellator newcomer Myles Jury in the headliner of Bellator 227 on September 27, 2019.
 He won the fight by unanimous decision.

 On October 25, 2019, it was announced that Henderson would next rematch Michael Chandler at Bellator & Rizin: Japan on December 29, 2019.
 However, Henderson was forced to withdraw from the bout citing an injury and was replaced by Sidney Outlaw.
 The rematch was rescheduled to take place at Bellator 244 on June 6, 2020.
 However, the event was postponed due to the COVID-19 pandemic.
 The rematch eventually took place on August 7, 2020, at Bellator 243.
 Henderson lost the fight via knockout in the first round.

-Henderson then moved up to Welterweight to face Jason Jackson on November 28, 2020 at Bellator 253.
+Henderson then moved up to Welterweight to face Jason Jackson on November 28, 2020, at Bellator 253.
 Jackson controlled a majority of the fight, winning via unanimous decision in an upset victory.

 Henderson faced Brent Primus on October 16, 2021, at Bellator 268.
 He lost the fight via unanimous decision.

 Henderson faced Islam Mamedov on January 29, 2022, at Bellator 273.
 He won the back-and-forth fight via split decision, ending a three-fight losing streak in what was his last fight on his prevailing contract.

 On March 23, 2022, it was announced that Henderson had signed a new multi-fight contract with Bellator.

-Henderson faced Peter Queally on September 23, 2022 at Bellator 285.
+Henderson faced Peter Queally on September 23, 2022, at Bellator 285.
 He won the fight by unanimous decision.

 Lightweight Grand Prix

-Being announced as one of the participants of the $1 million Lightweight Grand Prix, in the quarterfinals, Henderson faced reigning champion Usman Nurmagomedov for the Bellator Lightweight World Championship on March 10, 2023 at Bellator 292.
+Being announced as one of the participants of the $1 million Lightweight Grand Prix, in the quarterfinals, Henderson faced reigning champion Usman Nurmagomedov for the Bellator Lightweight World Championship on March 10, 2023, at Bellator 292.
 He lost the fight via rear-naked choke submission in the first round, and subsequently announced his retirement during the post-fight interview.

+Global Fight League

+On December 11, 2024, it was announced that Henderson was signed by Global Fight League.

+Henderson was scheduled to face Anthony Pettis in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, all GFL events were postponed indefinitely.